OSHA Workplace Injury Research

-OSHA has recorded 2,515 severe cases involving workers struck by propelled objects or substances.
-These incidents frequently result in cuts, lacerations, and punctures, which account for 41.7 percent of all reported cases.
+OSHA recorded 2,515 severe incidents involving you being struck by propelled objects or substances.
+The most common nature of these injuries is cuts, lacerations, and punctures, which account for 42% of all reported cases.

 Reported Projected